radical-cybertools/radical.repex.at/README.md

 $ RADICAL_PILOT_VERBOSE=info python radical_re_namd.py --input='config/input.json' --resource='config/xsede.json'
 ```

-Examples of these files can be found in re_package/config directory
+Examples of these files can be found in re_package/config directory.
+The above command will run simple synchronous RE simulation involving 6 replicas.
+In this simulation NAMD is used as an application kernel.
+Simulation is performad on local system.

 ###input.json